-If you have discovered my own family amongst the pedigree charts you will find that my wife and I had the immense joy of having twins born to us in 1988.
+My wife and I had the immense joy of having twins born to us back in 1988.
 However that joy was shattered almost 11 weeks later when Thomas, the younger, died as a result of SIDS (sudden infant death syndrome) or as it is more commonly know, 'cot death'.
-Twins appeared again in the family when they were born to one of my brothers and his wife in 1996.
+8 years later twins appeared again in our family when they were born to one of my brothers and his wife.

 Looking for multiple births in the Rowden family has its own fascination, but first a little background.
 There are two basic types of twins, fraternal and identical.
 Fraternal twins derive from two different eggs conceived at much the same time and therefore may be girl/girl, boy/boy or girl/boy combinations.
 Identical twins derive from one fertilised egg which divides during its embryonic development.
 Thus it follows that these twins will always be the same sex.
 Being girl and boy, our own twins were fraternal.
 The occurrence of twins has been increasing in recent years largely it seems as the result of IVF treatment.
 Fraternal twins occur at different rates in different races but the rate of occurrence of identical twins is the same worldwide.

 Rowden twins are not rare, but it is difficult to measure whether they occur at the normal local or international rate without knowing about all the possible twin/triple sets.
 One set of triplets is known about - in sept 2.
-Multiple births are indicated in the pedigree lists on this website for the more recent updates and they will be included in all future updates.
-They are shown with a symbol.
+Multiple births are indicated in the pedigree lists on this website with a symbol.

 The following list shows the frequency of know multiple births in each of the septs.
 This must only be used for crude comparison as some of these septs could well be part of the same family, which would distort the ratings.